grecoe/SubscriptionPolicy/README.md

 Scans subscriptions for VMs and optionally deallocates running machines at whatever frequency teh team determines.

+### Key Vault Soft Delete
+Go to src/keyvault -> ReadMe.md for more information

+Ensures all AKV's have soft delete enabled.

 ## RBAC Access
 Go to src/roles -> Readme.md for more information